-2.14.3 The consent holder must prepare or commission the preparation of:

-(i) Vegetation Management Plan

-(ii) Erosion and Sediment Control Plan

-(ii) Soil and Water Management Plan

-2.14.4 All plans must be prepared by a suitably qualified person and submitted to the DPI Water for approval prior to any controlled activity commencing.
-The following plans must be prepared in accordance with the DPI Water's guidelines located at www.water.nsw.gov.au/Water-Licensing/Approvals/default.aspx

-(i) Vegetation Management Plans

-(ii) Riparian Corridors

-(iii) In-stream works

-(iv) Outlet structures

-2.14.5 The consent holder must (i) carry out any controlled activity in accordance with approved plans and (ii) construction and/or implement any controlled activity by or under the direct supervision of a suitably qualified professional and (iii) when required, provide a certificate of completion to the DPI Water.

-Rehabilitation and maintenance

-2.14.6 The consent holder must carry out a maintenance period of 2 years after practical completion of all controlled activities, rehabilitation and vegetation management in accordance with a plan approved by the DPI Water.

-2.14.7 The consent holder must reinstate waterfront land affected by the carrying out of any controlled activity in accordance with a plan or design approved by the DPI Water.

-Reporting requirements

-2.7.8 The consent holder must use a suitably qualified person to monitor the progress, completion, performance of works, rehabilitation and maintenance and report to the DPI Water as required.

-Security deposits

-2.14.9 The consent holder must provide a security deposit (bank guarantee or cash bond) – equal to the sum of the cost of complying with the obligations under any approval – to the DPI Water as and when required.

-Access-ways

-2.14.10 The consent holder must not locate ramps, stairs, access ways, cycle paths, pedestrian paths or any other non-vehicular form of access way in a riparian corridor other than in accordance with a plan approved by the DPI Water.
+2.9 The consent holder must not locate ramps, stairs, access ways, cycle paths, pedestrian paths or any other non-vehicular form of access way in a riparian corridor other than in accordance with a plan approved by the Natural Resources Access Regulator .

-Bridge, causeway, culverts and crossing

-2.14.11 The consent holder must ensure that any bridge, causeway, culvert or crossing does not obstruct water flow and direction, is the same width as the river or sufficiently wide to maintain water circulation, with no significant water level difference between either side of the structure other than in accordance with the plan approved by DPI Water.

-Disposal

-2.14.12 The consent holder must ensure that no materials or cleared vegetation that may (i) obstruct flow, (ii) wash into the water body, or (iii) cause damage to river banks; are left on waterfront land other than in accordance with a plan approved by the DPI Water.
+2.10 The consent holder must ensure that no materials or cleared vegetation that may (i) obstruct flow, (ii) wash into the water body, or (iii) cause damage to river banks; are left on waterfront land other than in accordance with a plan approved by the Natural Resources Access Regulator.

-Drainage and Stormwater

-2.14.13 The consent holder is to ensure that all drainage works (i) capture and convey runoffs, discharges and flood flows to low flow water level in accordance with a plan approved by the NSW Office of Water; and (ii) do not obstruct the flow of water other than in accordance with a plan approved by the DPI Water.
+2.11 The consent holder is to ensure that all drainage works (i) capture and convey runoffs, discharges and flood flows to low flow water level in accordance with a plan approved by the Natural Resources Access Regulator; and (ii) do not obstruct the flow of water other than in accordance with a plan approved by the Natural Resources Access Regulator .

-2.14.14 The consent holder must stabilise drain discharge points to prevent erosion in accordance with a plan approved by the DPI Water.
+2.12 The consent holder must stabilise drain discharge points to prevent erosion in accordance with a plan approved by the Natural Resources Access Regulator .

-Erosion control

-2.14.15 The consent holder must establish all erosion and sediment control works and water diversion structures in accordance with a plan approved by the NSW Office of Water.
-These works and structures must be inspected and maintained throughout the working period and must not be removed until the site has been fully stabilised.
+2.13 The consent holder must establish all erosion and sediment control works and water diversion structures in accordance with a plan approved by the Natural Resources Access Regulator.